camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 First scenario, the catch event in the source process is identical to the catch event in the target process:

-If you want to reset the timer and wait for the full week again, you should not map the timer boundary event when migrating the process instance.
+This time we want to reset the timer and wait for the full week again.
-Because, this will cancel the timer (_associated subscription is closed_) and create a new one (_a new subscription is opened_).
 To achieve this for the example above, only a mapping between active user tasks `A` -> `A` must be provided.
+This will cancel the timer (_associated subscription is closed_) and create a new one (_a new subscription is opened_).
 After the migration the process instance will look like following:

 ![The process instance is waiting at the active user task A with a new timer boundary event attached.](assets/process-instance-migration/migration-catch-event-identical-target-trigger-updated.png)

 Second scenario, there are changes between these catch events:

-If you want to reset the timer and wait for two weeks, you should not map the timer boundary event when migrating the process instance.
+Now, we want to reset the timer and wait for two weeks as in the target process definition.
-Because, this will cancel the timer (_associated subscription is closed_) and create a new one (_a new subscription is opened_).
 To achieve this for the example above, only a mapping between active user tasks `A` -> `A` must be provided.
+This will cancel the timer (_associated subscription is closed_) and create a new one (_a new subscription is opened_).
 After the migration the process instance will look like following:

 ![The process instance is waiting at the active user task A with a new timer boundary event attached.](assets/process-instance-migration/migration-catch-event-different-target-trigger-updated.png)